liferay/liferay-docs/develop/learning-paths/mobile/articles/02-using-the-mobile-sdk/08-displaying-guestbook-entries.markdown

 # Displaying Guestbook Entries [](id=displaying-guestbook-entries)

-To display entries, you need to perform the following two steps:
+To display entries, you need to perform two steps:

 1. Create an adapter for displaying the entries in `EntriesFragment`'s `ListView`.
 Recall that because `EntriesFragment` extends `ListFragment`, it